 With no launch date announced for Steam China, Valve’s DJ Powers elaborates on the company’s strategy in the country.
-Here’s the gist of what he told Eurogamer following yesterday’s announcement of launch titles for the platform.

 - Steam China will provide better experience for Chinese users.
 All content will be localized.
 Local payment methods will be available.
 All servers are in the country allowing for faster download times.
 The platform will also have features such as forums that have been blocked for the global Steam.
 However, unlike in the rest of the world, there might have to be some moderation for Steam forums.

 - Powers, who is on Valve’s business development team, is unsure about how the idea for Steam China appeared.

 - Steam China will be an opportunity for Valve to test how the audience responds to a curated storefront experience, something that is absent from the international version of Steam.